 - Quick views of project dashboards for a high-level view

 There are many other project management systems worth checking out.
-This is in no way an all-encompassing list, however, it’s a good place to get started.
-But, be sure to start with a thorough assessment of what you need for your organization and begin your search for the perfect project management system based on your goals.
-Or give us a call at 855.718.1369 and one of our unbiased TechnologyAdvisors will listen to your needs and give you a short list of project management software vendors that meet your requirements.
+This is in no way an all-encompassing list.
+However, it’s a good place to start.
+But again, be sure to put together a thorough assessment of what you need for your organization, then dive into your search for the perfect project management based on your goals.